 Typically stamp duty is paid in addition to your down payment, and it is not financed.
 In cases where you already own a property, if you have sufficient equity in the home or are contributing a larger down payment than your bank requires, it is possible to finance stamp duty or other fees.

 Chattels are the furnishings (furniture/appliances) that are included in the sale price of a property.

 Most banks will lend on the purchase price (which may include chattels) or the market value, whatever is the lower of the two amounts.
 So yes, it is relatively common practice for banks to lend on the value of chattels, provided that the market value of the property (which excludes the value of chattels) supports the agreed-upon purchase price.

 - What is a mortgage holiday?

 A mortgage holiday is essentially a temporary payment pause.
 It is also known as a forbearance plan.
 It is agreed between a borrower and their lender to alleviate short term cash flow issues.
-In response to the COVID-19 pandemic last year, most local banks extended some form of payment relief to borrowers.
+In response to the COVID-19 pandemic in March of 2020, most local banks extended some form of payment relief to borrowers.

 - What does amortization mean?

 The amortization of a loan is the process of spreading the principal amount plus the interest over an agreed time period (e.g. 25 years), resulting in equal payments (sometimes called instalments) that you will make every month.